top of page

 The Little Shop at Hunshelf Bottom

-August 2024 sees the 21st anniversary of Tracey Martin’s ownership of the café at Hunshelf Bottom now known as Samuel’s Kitchen.
-The building has had several tenants, but has only ever had two owners; Tracey, and Samuel Fox (the founder of the steelworks at Stocksbridge).
-Tracey bought the building from Corus, the owners of the steelworks at that time, in 2003.
-People might remember it being known as Loz’s Lunchbox, Hanwell’s and Rusby’s.
+August 2024 was the 21st anniversary of Tracey Martin’s ownership of the café at Hunshelf Bottom now known as Samuel’s Kitchen, situated at no. 2 Hunshelf Road.
+Tracey bought the building in 2003 from Corus, who were the owners of the steelworks at that time.
+People might remember this building being known as Loz’s Lunchbox, Hanwell’s and Rusby’s.

-Today the building is used solely as a shop and café, but it was originally built as four separate flats.
-Because the deeds have been lost, it is hard to pinpoint exactly when the building was erected, but because it was originally owned by Fox’s it was probably one of the many houses which were built for the workers as the Works grew rapidly after Samuel Fox started his wire drawing business here in 1842.
-Nigel Hanwell enquired at Fox’s about the date it was built when he was doing a school project, and was told it dated back to around 1860-1870.
-The building does not appear on an Ordnance Survey map published in 1854 but it does appear on an old photograph dated 1868.
+Today the building is used solely as a shop and café, but it was originally built as four separate flats, or “cottages,” by William Newton of Berton-under-Edge Farm.
+The building was known as Bank Bottom Cottages and also as Newton Cottages.
+Without the deeds, it is hard to pinpoint exactly when the building was erected.
+It does not appear on an Ordnance Survey map published in 1854.
+Nigel Hanwell, whose family rented the shop from the steelworks from the 1950s, once enquired at the Works about the date it was built when he was doing a school project, and was told it dated back to around 1860-1870.
+There are a couple of photographs of this area dated 1860 which just miss capturing the bottom of Hunshelf Road, but the building does appear on an old photograph dated 1868.
 Unfortunately, only its roof can be seen, so it is impossible to tell whether the lean-to shop was also in existence at that time.

 The lean-to shop abutted the end of a row of three terraced houses on Ford Lane.
-I have been unable to find out when they were built, but they appear on the 1868 photograph and, along with Corn Mill Row, were some of the first terraced houses on Ford Lane, pre-dating Bath Terrace which was a bit further on.
+An Ordnance Survey map of 1893 clearly shows the lean-to extension at the front right of the building.
+I have been unable to find out when these three houses were built, but they appear on the 1868 photograph and, along with Corn Mill Row, were some of the first terraced houses on Ford Lane, pre-dating Bath Terrace which was a bit further east.
 They were possibly known as Peace Row originally.

 Click on the photos for more information